Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 65% of the games this season when they were favored on the moneyline (26-14).
+- The Yankees have won 63.4% of the games this season when they were the moneyline favorite (26-15).

+- New York has a 21-7 record (winning 75% of its games) when playing as moneyline favorites of -140 or shorter.

-- Based on this game's moneyline, the Yankees have an implied win probability of 63.6%.
+- The Yankees have an implied moneyline win probability of 58.3% in this game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!